pgenera/wallbox-ble/README.md

 status code map) was reverse-engineered and documented by **Daniel Botts** in [`botts7/esp32-wallbox`](https://github.com/botts7/esp32-wallbox) (MIT License, Copyright (c) 2026 Daniel Botts).
-This integration is a clean-room reimplementation of the same protocol for Home Assistant + a Bluetooth proxy, and would not exist without that prior work.
+This integration is a reimplementation of the same protocol for Home Assistant + a Bluetooth proxy, and would not exist without that prior work.

 The original Home Assistant attempt at a Pulsar Plus BLE integration by